MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -HeaderPromotionModeSetting
-!!!
-Exchange Server 2010, Exchange Server 2013

-The HeaderPromotionModeSetting parameter specifies whether named properties are created for custom X-headers on messages received from outside the Exchange organization.
-You can use one of the following values:

-- MustCreate Exchange creates a named property for each new custom X-header.

-- MayCreate Exchange creates a named property for each new custom X-header on messages received from authenticated senders.
-No named properties are created for custom X-headers on messages received from unauthenticated senders.

-- NoCreate Exchange won't create any named properties based on custom X-headers on incoming messages.

-!!!
-Exchange Server 2016, Exchange Online

 The HeaderPromotionModeSetting parameter specifies whether named properties are created for custom X-headers on messages received from outside the Exchange organization.
 You can use one of the following values:

 - MustCreate: Exchange creates a named property for each new custom X-header.